Standards for Boundary Evidence - Cadastral Survey

 Process - (PDF opens in new window) Process for Significant Land and Resource Transactions.

-Standards for BLM Administrated Lands Boundary Evidence - (PDF opens in new window) Explanation of Worksheets and Certificates.
+Standards for BLM Administrated Lands Boundary Evidence - (PDF opens in new window) Explanation of Land Survey Services Request, Land Surveyor Report, Certificate of Inspection and Possession, and Boundary Assurance Certificate.

 What are the Standards for Boundary Evidence (Standards)?